 - After all students have submitted their attempts, log in to the CLE (cle.ucsf.edu).

 - Go to the CLE course where a quiz has been attempted by students.

 - Click on the quiz link on the course page.
 For this example, we will click on Final Exam as shown below.

-- While in the quiz, navigate to the Administration block and select Results to access Grades, Responses, Statistics, or Manual grading for the quiz attempts.
+- While in the quiz, navigate to the gear icon and select Results to access Grades, Responses, Statistics, or Manual grading for the quiz attempts.
 You can also click the Attempts link from the middle of the page to access reports as shown below.